broadinstitute/CellBender/docs/source/index.rst

 For a step-by-step tutorial on a simplified example dataset, see the :ref:`Quick start tutorial <quick start tutorial>` section.

-For details on input arguments, see the :ref:`Reference <reference>` section.
+For details on input arguments and the output file format, see the :ref:`Reference <reference>` section.

 For troubleshooting and an FAQ, see the :ref:`Troubleshooting <troubleshooting>` section.